parkermac/LO/pre/trapsP01/README.md

 This is a config file that allows for modularity.
 This file contains the name of the LO_data/trapsD## that the user wants to use for climatology generation.

 In theory, different versions of trapsD## allows the user to pick different versions of Ecology data to use, should updates be released in the future.
-However, there is currently only one traps data version: **trapsD00**
+The current set of code is compatible with data version: **trapsD01**

 ---
 ## climatology_all_source_types.sh

 This shellscript automates the climatology generation process.

-To use TRAPS, users need to generate climatology for three TRAPS types: point sources, tiny rivers, and pre-existing LO rivers.
-Running this script will automatically step through the make_climatology scripts for each of these sources types (so users do not need to independently run three different climatology scripts).
+To use TRAPS, users need to generate climatology for three TRAPS types: WWTPs, tiny rivers, and pre-existing LO rivers.
+Running this script will automatically step through the make_climatology scripts for each of these sources types (so users do not need to independently run multiple different climatology scripts).

 ---
 ## traps_placement.py & traps_helper.py